-During the interview you should...
+During the Interview, you should...

-- Show your enthusiasm/passion for the program, faculty, research and your academic discipline.
-This alone can set the tone for the entire visit and can make a huge impression on those who will make final admission decisions. - Be authentic, respectful and positive at all times. - Be mindful of your goals for the interview.
-You are there to show your interest and that you are a great fit for the program.
+- Show your enthusiasm/passion for the program, faculty, research, and your academic discipline.
+This alone can set the tone for the entire visit and make a huge impression on those who make admission decisions. - Be authentic, respectful, and positive at all times. - Be mindful of your goals for the interview.
+You are there to show your interest and demonstrate that you are a great fit for the program.
 That said, do not forget that you are interviewing them too. - Do not underestimate the influence of graduate students and administrative staff on admission decisions.
-After all, they will have to work with you too.
+After all, they will work with you, too.
 Some admission committees have official graduate student and staff representation.
-Others, ask the graduate students and administrative staff for their impressions and weigh those when making final admission decisions.

-- Try to find out from graduate students their honest views of their faculty advisors - what is the culture like in their group, what type of mentorship to they receive, etc. Graduate students are often a wealth of knowledge and are interested in helping you make the right decision for you since they recently went through the very same process.
+Others ask the graduate students and administrative staff for their impressions and weigh those when making final admission decisions. - Try to find out from graduate students their honest views of their faculty advisors what culture is like in their group, what type of mentorship do they receive, etc. Graduate students have a wealth of knowledge and are interested in helping you make the right decision since they recently went through the very same process.
 You can also ask them questions about the institution itself. - You will likely participate in meals during your visit.
 If you are ordering at a restaurant, follow the lead of the host.
 If they do not order an appetizer or dessert, neither should you.
 Do not order the most expensive item on the menu keep your menu selections conservative.
-Try not to order messy foods. - Strictly limit your consumption of alcohol and absolutely no consumption of illegal/other intoxicating substances - I cannot stress this enough!
+Try not to order messy foods. - Strictly limit your consumption of alcohol and absolutely no consumption of illegal/other intoxicating substances I cannot stress this enough!
 Even if everyone else is, you should not.
-Never forget that you are being interviewed and are under evaluation at all times (even though at times it may not seem like it). - Wear appropriate attire.
+Never forget that you are being interviewed and are under evaluation at all times (even if at times it may not seem like it). - Wear appropriate attire.
 Unless otherwise noted, business casual attire is expected.
 No jeans, t-shirts, sweatshirts, sandals, or revealing clothing.
-If you have a suit jacket/blazer, bring it with you for possible evening or more formal activities.
 Wear comfortable shoes as you will likely do a lot of walking and may be on your feet quite a bit.